klavatron/esp8266-weather/README.md

 This is a rough sketch of home weather station based on esp8266-201, esp8866-12f or LoLin NodeMCU module.
 It gets data from sensors and sends to narodmon.ru.

-### Connect 3k resistor between RST and GPIO16/D0 to enable ESP8266 wakeup from deepsleep

 ## NodeMCU board
 ![alt text](https://github.com/klavatron/esp8266-weather/blob/master/pcbs/breadboard/weather-st2.jpg)